MichelleRS/wk-01-shell-game/README.md

 -   Get DOM elements for stats and initialize elements for state [complete]
 -   Increment total and wins and display results for user [complete]
 -   Get DOM elements and create event listener for button2 [complete]
+-   Get DOM elements and create event listener for button3 [complete]

 ## Rubric Tasks and Point Values